craigsmith24/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Calorie Counter

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  > Market: helps weight and fitness-minded people keep track of how many calories they've consumed in a day

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  > Calorie Counter makes it easy to keep track of how many calories you're putting into your body each day.
+Whether you're looking to lose weight, maintain your current weight, or bulk up, calorie counter makes it easy for you to accurately keep track of how many calories you consume.

 ## Problem ##
   > Describe the problem your product solves.
+  > It's very difficult to keep track of how many calories one consumes in a day

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  > Calorie Counter solves this problem by looking up the calories in the food you've consumed, and tallying/saving this information for you to access and view at any time

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  > "Calorie Counter makes it fun and easy to keep track of caloric intake.
+There is no math or guess work involved, just enter what you've eaten into our app and Calorie Counter does the work for you"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  > "Getting started is as easy as creating an account, and typing in what you've eaten into our search bar, and saving this info to your daily log.
+It's that easy!"

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > "Calorie Counter helped me lose 20lbs by keeping track of my daily caloric intake for me.
+All I had to do was type in the foods I ate after each meal, and Calorie Counter did the work for me.
+Given that losing weight is simply a matter of burning more calories than you consume, if you're looking to lose weight, it is absolutely essential to know how many calories you're consuming each day.
+Calorie Counter fianlly makes this possible in an unvelievably easy way."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  > To learn more about Calorie Counter and give it a try, to go caloriecounter.com and sign up for an account.